hainenber/automated-infrastructures/README.md

 ## Usage

-Run `./start-jenkins.sh` for the very first time!
+Run `bash ./jenkins/start-jenkins.sh` for the very first time!

 If you add new Jenkins job definition in `./jobs`, Jenkins will fail to run its seed job as the newly Jenkins job definition is not yet approved.
 You'll need to login to Jenkins, manually approve the job definition and rerun the startup script.